rashi-bhansali/Q-Learning-Maze-Solver/README.md

 # Q-Learning-Maze-Solver
-This is a maze solving game which uses Q-learning algorithm to optimise and reach its destination
+This is an automated 2-D maze solver which uses Reinforcement Learning optimise its path and reach its destination.